28kartik07/Task-Manager/README.md

 2. **Task Management**
    - Add, edit, and delete tasks with attributes like title, description, due date, and priority level.
+   - Add the task from the Add button displayed in the dashboard.
+   - Edit the task form the Edit icon displayed along with each of the task.
+   - Delete the task form the Delete icon displayed along with each of the task.
+   - View the complete Description of the task by clicking the descripion button displayed along with each task.
+   - Mark them as completed or incomplete by the "Mark as complete/incomplete" button displayed inside the description popup.

 3. **Priority Levels**
    - Assign one of three priority levels (High, Medium, Low) to each task.